 Fig.1.
-An example of the framework of the NNSP.
+An example of the framework of the DNNSP.
 The block with different color are the different nets.
 The black circles are feature vectors.
 The black block at the left of Net2 is a point-based feature containing two feature descriptors.